RTWA/WebApps/.github/ISSUE_TEMPLATE/bug_report.md

  - [e.g. Sample]

 **Additional information**
-Add any other informationabout the problem here.
+Add any other information about the problem here.